Hundreds of potential witnesses in fatal officer shooting

-CLAYTON, Mo. – Prosecutors say they have 342 potential witnesses in the trial of 20-year-old Trenton Forster, who is charged with killing a St. Louis police officer two years ago.
+CLAYTON, Mo. - Prosecutors say they have 342 potential witnesses in the trial of 20-year-old Trenton Foster, who is charged with killing a St. Louis police officer two years ago.

 Most of the potential witnesses are law enforcement officers from various departments in St. Louis County and detectives and officials from numerous departments.